100 High Street

 The general medical teaching services at Buffalo General Medical Center are comprised of an attending physician, a resident, two interns, medical students and a clinical pharmacist.
 These teams cover approximately 15-20 patients each.
 The clinical pharmacist provides educational sessions and materials, as well as drug information to other health-care professionals on the team.
 Drug therapy monitoring is provided to all team patients.
 The clinical pharmacist has an integral role in medication selection utilizing knowledge of current literature to compare treatment options with respect to efficacy, pharmacokinetics, adverse effects, and pharmacoeconomics.
 Dosage adjustment and therapy duration recommendations are based on clinical/laboratory data, patient responses, and the patient’s concurrent diseases.
 Patient outcomes are also routinely assessed.
 All patients are educated regarding their drug therapy and counseled regarding discharge medications to optimize therapeutic outcomes.
 The clinical pharmacist is also responsible for ADR and Medication Error reporting involving team patients.
 The general medicine experience is eight weeks in duration, during which time the resident is precepted by the clinical pharmacist.
 In addition, Pharmacy students may join the team allowing the resident an opportunity to assist in the teaching process.

-At the end of the eight week module, the resident will be expected to formally present a case or topic related to infectious disease with adequate literature evaluation.
+At the end of each four-week module, the resident will be expected to formally present a case or topic related to infectious disease with adequate literature evaluation.
 During the module, informal topic discussions will take place with the preceptor.

 At Buffalo General, the pharmacy employs a registered dietitian (RD) to manage parenteral nutrition therapy.
 In addition, enteral nutrition regimens are managed on a consultative basis.
 During the nutrition rotation, the pharmacy resident will work with the RD to assess nutritional status, calculate nutritional requirements, design a parenteral nutrition regimen and monitoring plan and write the daily parenteral nutrition orders.
 The resident will also be required to write initial and follow-up notes.
 Exposure will also be given to the initiation and management of enteral nutrition, with a particular focus on drug nutrient interactions.
 Daily patient and topic discussion will be help with the preceptor and RD.
 This is a four week elective rotation.